-Let’s look at Sequoia National Park including a history, where to go and what to do, where to stay and the best time of year to observe some of the largest living organisms in the world.
+Let’s look at Sequoia National Park including a history, where to go and what to do, where to stay and the best time of year to observe some of the most abundant living organisms in the world.

 A Brief History of Sequoia National Park

 This 400,000 plus acre park resides in the southern part of the Sierra Nevada Range of California.
-Native Americans have resided in the area that would become Sequoia National Park for thousands of years but its modern history began in the mid-19th century.
+Native Americans have lived in the area that would become Sequoia National Park for thousands of years, but its modern history began in the mid-19th century.
 Farmers and settlers began inhabiting the region around 1860 taking advantage of the land’s natural resources.

 Shortly after settlement, many conservationists became vocal about the ecological significance of the land including famed naturalist John Muir.
 On September 25, 1890, President Benjamin Harrison officially signed legislation that created the protected land of Sequoia National Park, making it America’s second oldest in the National Park system.